Know the priority:

 If you have ideas for a website, but you're not exactly sure which way to go, hire a copywriter that can give you a Site Architecture report.

 The report should include a skeleton of each page of the site, with recommendations on structure according to your original ideas.

-If you currently have a website, and would like input on it's effectiveness, hire a copywriter that will give you a Site Audit.
+If you currently have a website, and would like input on its effectiveness, hire a copywriter that will give you a Website Content Analysis report.

 This report will include a 35-point checklist with recommendations on page structure and any content upgrade suggestions.

 No matter if your business is B2C (Business-to-consumer) or B2B (Business-to-Business), you're always concerned with B2P (Business-to-People).